teacup-on-rockingchair/guard-cunit/README.md

 CUnit Guard allows you to run/watch Unit test for C modules, or anything other that works with Makefile

-Soon will add parser for CUnit tests, and probably other UT libs
+Has basic parser for CUnit tests.
+Current TODO is to add also for CppUtest and Unity

 ## Install